Free Kix Refill when you spend £50 or more! Visit the cart page for more details.

 • Don’t keep batteries charging too long – It’s not recommended to charge your batteries overnight.
 Basically, extended charging time will feed batteries more charge than is needed.
 Once the device is fully charged, unplug it.

-• Don’t exceed the amps limits – That’s like shoving an entire jar of baby food down a kid’s throat.
-You want to feed batteries at the rate they can handle.
+• Don’t exceed the amps limits – You want to feed batteries at the rate they can handle.
 If you don’t know, ask.

 • Don’t pack batteries into checked luggage